bloominstituteoftechnology/node-db-challenge/Review.md

 1. What do we need in order to have a _many to many_ relationship between two tables.
-    A third table with foreign keys that reference the primary key of the related tables.
+    A third table with foreign keys that reference the primary keys of the related tables.

 1. What SQL statement is used to retrieve data from a table? select